SNCF

 The Société nationale des chemins de fer français (/fr/, lit.
 'National Company of the French Railways', SNCF /fr/) is France's state-owned railway operator.
 Becoming effective on 1 January 1938 following an agreement on 31 August 1937 between the government, private railway companies and railway labor unions, it operates nearly all rail transport in France and Monaco, including the TGV, on France's high-speed rail network.
 Its functions include operation of railway services for passengers and freight (through its subsidiaries SNCF Voyageurs and Rail Logistics Europe), as well as railway infrastructure management (SNCF Réseau).
 The railway network consists of about 35,000 km of route, of which 2,600 km are high-speed lines and 14,500 km electrified.
-About 14,000 trains are operated daily.
+More than 14,000 trains are operated daily.

-In 2010 the SNCF was ranked 22nd in France and 214th globally on the Fortune Global 500 list.
+In 2010, the SNCF was ranked 22nd in France and 214th globally on the Fortune Global 500 list.
 It is the main business of the SNCF Group, which in 2020 had €30 billion of sales in 120 countries.
 The SNCF Group employs more than 275,000 employees in France and around the world.
 Since July 2013, the SNCF Group headquarters are located in a Parisian suburb at 2 Place aux Étoiles in Saint-Denis.
-The president of SNCF Group has been Jean-Pierre Farandou since 2019.
+The president of SNCF Group has been Jean Castex since 2025.